ytokan/tarte_au_citron/README.md

 ## Installation

+1. Download tarteaucitron library from [tarteaucitron.js](https://github.com/AmauriC/tarteaucitron.js) and place it into /libraries/tarteaucitron
-1. Download and enable
+2. Download the module and enable it
-2. Enabled needed submodules
+3. Enable needed submodules
-2. Configure at Administer > Configuration >
+4. Configure at Administer > Configuration >
 Tarte au citron > Settings for Tarte au citron module.

 ## Features